ipa320/RosTooling/docu/NewRosModel.md

 To check the created model open the file representation.aird with the Aird editor and in the menu representations choose the "component" option and press "New.." then choose the Artifact entity of your "*.ros" model and press finish.

 ### Local ROS workspace

+:bangbang::bangbang: this section requires a local ROS installation

 To extract the model we use static code analysis techniques, concreatelly the framework HAROS.
 To analyse a local ROS package you have first to install and setup [HAROS](../tools/README.md#model-extractor-using-static-code-analysis).